Blackbird Chords | The Beatles Guitar Lesson

 As mentioned, Blackbird is a piece of music you should learn exactly like the original, heavily relying on muscle memory.

-As you learn it using TAB, chords will indicate what the TAB is doing.
-This means that once you can do it, the chords will serve as a reminder, enabling us to write a chart summing it all up, like the one I made for you above.
+As you learn it using TAB, the chords will indicate what the TAB is doing.
+This means that once you can play it, the chords will serve as a reminder, enabling us to write a chart summing it all up, like the one I made for you above.

 Should you want to download this chart, here’s a PDFBlackbird Chord Chart PDF.